 NARAC provides subject matter experts and software tools to predict and map the consequences associated with significant atmospheric releases of nuclear, radiological, chemical, or biological material.
 Using a centralized atmospheric dispersion modeling system, NARAC can readily estimate the downwind effects from these sources and distribute products to you electronically through several mechanisms, including the NARAC Web.
 Users of NARAC Web have the ability to access and download consequence management products.
 Some NARAC Web users are also able to run simulations using the NARAC modeling system with the ability to share the results with other NARAC web users.

-NARAC hosts the Department of Energy (DOE) National Nuclear Security Administration (NNSA) Office of Emergency Response (NA-42) Consequence Management Web site, CMweb.
+NARAC hosts the Department of Energy (DOE) National Nuclear Security Administration (NNSA) Office of Nuclear Incident Response (NA-84) Consequence Management Web site, CMweb.

 Authorized NARAC Web users may login above.
 If your organization is authorized to receive NARAC support and Web user accounts, please click on the “account request” link above to apply for an account.
 Please check with the management of your organization to determine if you are authorized to receive a NARAC account.